kornelski/pngquant/lib/MANUAL.md

 ---

+    liq_error liq_image_add_fixed_color(liq_image* img, liq_color color);

+Reserves a color in the output palette created from this image.
+It behaves as if the given color was used in the image and was very important.

+RGB values of `liq_color` are assumed to have the same gamma as the image.

+It must be called before the image is quantized.

+Returns error if more than 256 colors are added.
+If image is quantized to fewer colors than the number of fixed colors added, then excess fixed colors will be ignored.

+---

     int liq_version();

 Returns version of the library as an integer.
 Same as `LIQ_VERSION`.
 Human-readable version is defined as `LIQ_VERSION_STRING`.